Headed to Italy and wondering where to stay in Florence? Discover my favorite areas to stay in the city center and the best hotels in each!

 BEST mid-range HOTELS IN FLORENCE ACROSS THE RIVER

-But, if you're looking for a luxury stay that's close to the heart of Florence and don't mind being far from the train station, then Santa Croce is a nice option.
+The only downside of this area is that you are far from the train station.
+But, it's easy to get a cab and if you're looking for a luxury stay close to the heart of Florence, then Santa Croce is a nice option.

 Summary of where to stay in Florence, Italy